MaayanLab/asct-b-converter/README.md

 ## Introduction

-This repository contains a jupyter script that given a ASCT+B Table will processs the table and generate a text (tsv) file where the first column is the cell type and the following columns are the gene markers.
-Proteins markers will be added soon.
+This repository contains a jupyter script that given a ASCT+B Table will processs the table and generate a text (tsv) file where the first column is the cell type and the following columns are a set of protein and gene markers.

 Table of Contents
 -----------------